Honors & Awards

 Quality Grades

 Students who have earned a majority of "A" grades in courses required for the concentration and who are are in good academic standing are eligible to apply for honors at the start of their penultimate (typically 7th) semester at Brown.
 Classes taken S/NC will count as qualifying towards that majority if they are marked "S* with distinction" indicating that had the student taken the course for a grade, the grade would have been an "A".
 Courses with a grade of S may be counted when a Course Performance Report indicates a grade of A. Students just shy of meeting the grade requirement for honors are encouraged to apply.
 Grades earned in penultimate semester concentration courses will be accounted for in the determination of quality grades made in the final semester.
-Students in the class of 2021: A strong grade record in concentration courses.
-This means a grade point average for the concentration that is higher than 3.25.
 For students in the classes of 2022 and after: Students must have a majority of either As or S with distinction grades in concentration courses.

 Thesis Archival in the Brown Digital Repository